zzzprojects/learn-orm/tutorials/selenium-webdriver/choosing-best-locators.md

 /html/body/div[1]/div[2]/div[1]/div/div/div/div[2]/div/div[1]/form/div[1]/div[1]/input
 ```

-Now, this XPath is the worse because it is absolute, so if anything here changes because as you can see just tag names to directly get to the address then you are going to be messed and you are no longer locating the correct element.
+Now, this XPath is the worse because it is absolute, if anything here changes because as you can see just tag names to directly get to the address then you are going to be messed and you are no longer locating the correct element.

-There is no excuse for ever doing that and as soon as we learn XPath in the next article then you are going to understand how you can use this kind of XPath.
+There is no excuse for ever doing that and as soon as we learn XPath in the next article you are going to understand how you can use this kind of XPath.

  - Make sure it is unique enough so that it's not absolute but relative.
  - And at least it is stable enough so that adding new elements will not throw off your XPath.